Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

    participant of a call to another user, similar to a "forward" operation.

 The specified call must be locally held.
+After the operation, this call will be ended, as indicated by a [call:stateChange][21] event.

 The "destination" user will receive an incoming call, and when answered, they will be connected with the remote participant of the specified call.

-The current user's call will be ended after the operation.
+The progression of the operation will be tracked via the [call:operation][18] event.
+The remote participant being transferred will receive it as if it were a "remote unhold" operation.

 **Parameters**